McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 1) C:\>net session = list the inbound sessions
 2) C:\>net session \\192.168.1.1 /del = drops the inbound SMB session

+*Alternatively you can run via cmd compmgmt.msc -> navigate to "Shared forlders" and there you can see Shares,Sessions and Open files*

 Watch out for:

 1) The ability to drop individual SMB sessions (either inbound or outbound) can be useful because this can temporarily stop an attacker from using the SMB session.